Eduardo Slonski

-I'm an AI researcher focused on understanding and improving large language models.
-My work involves developing novel techniques for analyzing and training neural networks to make them more capable and reliable.
+I'm an AI researcher focused on improving and scaling large language models.
+My work involves developing novel techniques for analyzing and training LLMs to make them more capable and reliable.

 I've been programming since I was 12, and got a formal education in AI by studying machine learning at the University of California San Diego.
 I also have a background as CEO of an edtech company.